tomysaman/cf-yaml-example/README.md

 data = yaml.load(dataFile);
 ```

-## Access the data structure with [ ] notation, . notation won't work
+## Access the data structure with [ ] notation, the dot notation won't work
+// This works
 ```javascript
 WriteDump( data["name"] );
 // This will throw error